-Etoile Chaville is a dancer, singer and improvisation artist.
+Etoile chaville is a dancer, singer, choreographer and creator of interdisciplinary performance and dance-theater works.
 Her work merges contemporary dance, physical theatre, opera, chanson, humour and poetry.
 Art is for her a way to process information, shape her understanding of the world and get in touch with profound emotions that words struggle to express.
-That is why her artistic world is at the intersection between real and surreal, combining movement, music, object and the use of the human voice in all its forms, sung, spoken, or distorted.
+That is why her choreographic world thrive at the intersection between real and surreal, combining movement, music, object and the use of the human voice in all its forms, sung, spoken, or distorted.

 Improvisation is the backbone of each of her projects, whether as part of the creative process or as an end in itself.
 She regularly performs pieces composed in real time in Berlin locations for experimental theatre, working in solo or collaboratively with her partner Meltem Nil and the guitar-based artist Julian Datta.
 Her Chanson duet “Gerwines Ärger” has toured for the last five years in Berliner concert venues.
 She has also worked as a dancer and performer for diverse dance & theater companies, a.o.
 Karine Saporta, Heike Hennig & Co, Deutsche Oper, Mahogany Opera, Mica Moca, Be, Une Petite Voix M’a Dit and the fashion house Hermes in Paris.